Find Free Washington Divorce Records & Dissolutions of Marriage

 Who Is Able To Access Divorce Information in Washington?

-Divorce records in the state of Washington are considered public information and can be accessed by anyone.
 There is no waiting period for access to these records either, which means a citizen can search for divorce records as soon as they have been finalized.
 In addition, there does not have to be any legitimate purpose for searching and a citizen can access these records for any reason.

 A screenshot of a divorce record that is available statewide, displaying features such as reference number, spouse last name, spouse first name, spouse middle name, decree date, decree type, county of decree, certificate year, and sequence number.